ATAEngineering/DeployStructLib/README.md

 # DeployStructLib
-A Modelica library providing specialized structural and mechanism components for modeling deployable structures.
+The Deployable Structures Library is a Modelica library providing specialized structural and mechanism components for modeling deployable structures.

 ## License